keijiro/MidiJack/README.md

   Returns the list of active controllers.

+- MidiMaster.GetChannelAfterTouch (channel)

+  Returns the channel after touch pressure.
+The value ranges from 0.0 to 1.0.

+- MidiMaster.GetPolyAfterTouch (channel, noteNumber)

+  Returns the polyphonic after touch pressure.
+The value ranges from 0.0 to 1.0.

 There are also delegates for the each type of MIDI event.

 - MidiMaster.noteOnDelegate (channel, noteNumber, velocity)
 - MidiMaster.noteOffDelegate (channel, noteNumber)
 - MidiMaster.knobDelegate (channel, knobNumber, konbValue)
+- MidiMaster.channelAfterTouchDelegate (channel, pressure)
+- MidiMaster.polyAfterTouchDelegate (channel, noteNumber, pressure)

 MIDI Monitor Window
 -------------------